mozilla/webxr-api/design docs/From WebVR 2.0 to WebXR 2.1.md

 - add XRLightEstimate
 - add XRAnchor, XRPlaneAnchor, and XRAnchorOffset
 - add XRManifold
+- add XRCartographicCoordinates

 ### Interface additions

-- add XRCartographicCoordinates
 - add "geospatial" to existing XRFrameOfReferenceType types "headModel", "eyeLevel", and "stage"
 - update XRCoordinateSystem to include an optional XRCartographicCoordinates attribute

-- add XRSessionRealityType attribute to VRSessionCreateParameters and VRSessionCreateParametersInit
+- add XRSessionType attribute to XRSessionCreateOptions to support either a Reality session or an augmentation session
-- update XRSession to add Reality management API
 - update XRLayer to include focus API
-- update XRPresentationFrame to add point cloud, light estimate, manifold, and anchor API
+- update XRPresentationFrame to add point cloud, light estimate, manifold, and anchor APIs

 ## Questions

 - What to do about "exclusive" flag on session creation?
 - Do we need a coordinate system on the XRViewPose?
-- Will XRSessions have only one layer?
-And Realities?
+- Will VR/XRSession have only one layer?